 Pa-Auk Main Branch Mawlamyine: I no longer strongly recommend this place for ordination because it is so big.
 However, there is a lot of space to meditate and it is a good landing point for many while they decide or wait to get accepted to other Pa-Auk Branches.
 Because it is so huge (1200 yogis), it is easy to get permission to come.
 There is a full medical clinic several times a week, as well as a dental clinic several times a week.
 Both are for basic general needs usually based on symptoms rather than checkups.
 The food recently changed to self serve buffet to cut down on waste.
 The monastery is well organized. https://www.paaukforestmonastery.org/

 Pa-Auk Pyin Oo Lwin: This is one of the newest of the Pa-Auk monasteries which is designed for foreigners from the ground up.
 Venerable Pa-Auk Sayadawgyi lives and teaches at this monastery.
-It is getting quite large now as well.
-Maybe 250 monks of 550 residents which makes it almost as equally big as main center in its earlier days.
+It is getting quite large now as well, with 250 monks and a total of 550 residents, which makes it almost equally as big as the main center in its earlier days.
 The climate is cool, rainy season is light and the food is very acceptable to foreigners.
 The food is by buffet so you can choose what is suitable for your needs.
 There are vinaya classes weekly and a dhamma class weekly by the Abhivamsa Meditation Teacher, Sayadaw U Kumarabhivamsa.
 The meditation schedule is rigorous and attendance is taken in the meditation hall and at interviews.
 A pathway to ordination can be much quicker than the Thai Tradition, but they still like to watch you for a few months.
 Medical facilities are on the premises.
 There is a huge waiting list, and email responses are often lacking. https://paauksociety.org/

 Pa-Auk Dawei: Probably my recommended place for new monks who want to ordain in Myanmar but cannot get into Maymyo although I have never been there.
 One of my friends has ordained there and he is very happy.
 The abbot, Sayadaw U Kundadhana was Venerable Pa-auk Sayadawgyi’s right-hand man for fifteen plus years.
 He will teach you how to be a monk and give you proper individual monastic training.
 That is why I recommend this place.
 It is however, less foreigner friendly than the other places.
 However, the Sayadaw will make you feel comfortable and is very fluent in English.
 I have learned much from this Sayadaw when we were both at Mawlamyine.
 He is not a meditation teacher but very kind, happy and knowledgeable.
 Meditation instruction is from the resident meditation teacher and might be translated.
 You would need to contact the main branch about information.